deis/docker-go-dev/README.md

 * [shellcheck][]: static analysis for shell scripts
 * [test-cover.sh][]: test coverage for multiple go packages
 * [upx][]: executable packer
+* [Docker][]: Docker binaries to be able to bind mount /var/run/docker.sock in the dev environment container

 ## Usage

 Mount your local go code into a container's `$GOPATH` to run any `go` command or one of the included tools or scripts.
-Here's an example of running `glide up` for deis/builder:
+Here's an example of running `glide up` for deis/builder: s
 ```console
 $ docker run --rm \
   --volume $GOPATH/src/github.com/deis/builder:/go/src/github.com/deis/builder \